 Explore Fort Ticonderoga's epic story at one of our many special events including reenactments, living history weekends, and festivals!
-Thrill at the power of artillery, capture the fort from the British, or witness Montcalm's victory at the Battle of Carillon.
+Thrill at the power of artillery, celebrate Scottish Culture, or witness the 1777 capture of Ticonderoga.
 Fort Ticonderoga offers diverse and immersive special event experiences that are unique, powerful, and unforgettable for the whole family throughout the year.

 Memorial Day Weekend